Propagation of Sound Outdoors

 Note!
 When the distance - r - from a power source doubles, the sound pressure level decreases with 6 dB.
 This relationship is also known as the inverse square law.

-Other factors affecting the radiation of the sound are the direction of the source, barriers between the source and the receiver, and atmospheric conditions.
+Other factors that affects the radiation of the sound are the direction of the source, barriers between the source and the receiver and atmospheric conditions.
 Equation (1) can be modified to:

 where